+The conference, which started in Southampton in 1995, always attracts a wide international spread of delegates.
+It is well-established as the premier event of its type.
 The variety of topics covered by the conference reflects the complex interaction of the urban transport systems with their environment and the need to establish integrated strategies.

 - Urban transport planning and management